aredn/documentation/arednGettingStarted/advanced_config.rst

   From the dropdown list select the node or host on which this service is running.

 Port
   Enter the network port on which the service is listening for user connections.
 There may be several applications provided through a single web server on a node or host using a single port, and in that case a valid application *Path* must be entered after the port number (as in the example above).
 In other cases the network port alone uniquely identifies the application or program that is listening for user connections to that service.
+You can click this link for additional information about `network ports <https://en.wikipedia.org/wiki/Port_(computer_networking)>`_.

 Once you have entered the values for your advertised service, click *Add* to add the service to the **Advertised Services** list.
 You may also remove an existing advertised service by clicking the *Del* button to delete it from the list.